 The requirement to comply with the FON was restored for the 2014-15 academic year.
-The district will be required to hire thirteen additional faculty prior to that academic year, plus replace any vacancies that occurred in the interim.
+The district was required to hire thirteen additional faculty prior to this academic year, plus replace any vacancies that occurred in the interim.
 The 2013-14 budget also contained 2% enrollment growth, which was the first funding for enrollment growth in 5 years.
 Funded growth affects the FON by requiring the district to increase the number of full-time faculty by the same percentage of funded enrollment growth.
 Assuming a consistent 2% allocation for enrollment growth in each of the next ten years, the district's FON will increase from 335 in 2014 to 394 by the Fall of 2022, as shown in the following chart.

 Although the number of faculty retirements/terminations was low in 2013, the district has seen an average of 14 faculty retirements/terminations per year during the preceding ten years.
-That historical turnover rate, plus the estimated increases in the FON due to enrollment growth, will require a significant level of faculty recruitment and hiring each year.
-The following chart depicts the level of faculty hiring that will be required in each spring in order to comply with a the FON in the subsequent fall.
+That historical turnover rate, plus the estimated increases in the FON due to enrollment growth, will require a significant level of full-time faculty recruitment and hiring each year.
 Based upon the assumed turnover rate and enrollment growth, over 20 new faculty will need to be hired each year in order to maintain compliance with the FON.